 The Czechoslovakian Military Cross

-It was the Czech Government in exile during WW2 in 1940 that first designed what was called the Second Czechoslovakian Military Cross (there was already a Czechoslovakian Cross 1918) so any awards given from 1945 were not ratified until after the new government was elected in 1946.
+It was the Czech Government in exile during WW2 in 1940 that first designed what was called the Second Czechoslovakian Military Cross (there was already a Czechoslovakian Cross 1918) so any awards given from 1945 were not ratified until after the new government was elected in 1946 and it continued to be awarded after the 1948 Communist Coup.
 It could be awarded to anybody who had performed meritorious action in the liberation of Czechoslovakia as long as they were in the military.